open-atmos-krk/open-atmos-krk.github.io/_projects/hpc-diy.md

 </figure>

 ## Power supply and consumption monitoring, thermal control, electrical wiring
-The external power supply is connected to a Bluetooth power consumption meter (Voltcraft SEM6000).
+The external power supply is&nbsp;connected to a Bluetooth power consumption meter (Voltcraft SEM6000).
-A power strip with six USB ports (2.1&nbsp;A power per pair) is used to supply all components including the Gigabit Ethernet switch which is connected directly into power strip.
+A power strip with six USB ports (2.1&nbsp;A power per&nbsp;pair) is used to supply all components including the Gigabit Ethernet switch which is&nbsp;connected directly into power strip.
-A 230V fan (Elmeko 10&nbsp;080&nbsp;150) is connected to the power strip through a thermostat (Siemens 8MR2171-2BB) which is factory-set to enable ventilation above 60C.
+A 230V fan (Elmeko 10&nbsp;080&nbsp;150) is&nbsp;connected to the power strip through a thermostat (Siemens 8MR2171-2BB) which is factory-set to enable ventilation above 60°C.
 A temperature sensor (Joy-it SEN-DHT22 with AM2302 chip) is placed next to the thermostat to enable monitoring of the temperature.
 We use a dedicated grounding busbar connected to the chassis, patch-panels and other metal items.